-- 1 ½ tbsp lemon juice
+- 1½ tablespoons lemon juice

-- 1 to 1½ tsp ginger garlic paste
+- 1 to 1½ teaspoon ginger garlic paste

 - 1 medium onion cubed and layers separated

-- Mix all the ingredients and marinate.
+- Mix all the ingredients in a mixing bowl.

 - Preheat the oven to 240 C for minimum 15 to 20 mins.

 - Place them in a tray and grill for 15 mins.
+After 15 mins,

 - The last 5 mins, move the tray to the top rack or broil.